sefields/glitch-projects/README.md

 # Timestamp Microservice
 ### by Sam
-### Accepts arguments in two formats: either Unix time or a "natural language date".
+### Accepts parameters in two formats: either Unix time or a "natural language date".

 ### Returns object with two fields, "unix" and "natural", that reflect the input.